ProspectiveCo/perspective-examples/examples/influxdb/streaming/README.md

 }
 ```

 Perspective views can easily be saved to and imported from JSON config.
-This will initialize the perspective dashabord with all the correct setting.
+This will initialize the perspective dashboard with all the correct setting.

 Perspective viewer pulls data from influxdb at every 500ms interval and refreshes the view.
 You can see the live power consumption for each station and stations switch ON/OFF regularly based on power outages!